secure-systems-lab/lab-guidelines/dev-workflow.md

 for further instructions.
 And beware of the following pitfalls:
     - Choose the correct *base* branch and make sure that the PR contains all and only the intended commits.
     - Sort out conflicts if they appear.
-Which usually happens if the base repo moved forward while you were working in your fork.
+This usually happens if the base repo moved forward while you were working in your fork.
 [Keeping your fork in sync](https://help.github.com/articles/syncing-a-fork/) with the base (or *upstream*, as it is often called) is a good way to avoid huge